8.5

 We used our advanced review methodology to test the most popular online accounting software for features like invoicing, reporting, and payment processing.

-Why We Chose It: After a test run of FreshBooks, we found it best overall due to its strong invoicing features.
-These allow users to easily create, customize, and send invoices, set up recurring schedules, and accept online payments.
-We like that the platform supports online payments via FreshBooks Payments, accepting major credit cards and Apple Pay at a rate of 2.9% + $0.30 per transaction.
+FreshBooks stands out as the best overall accounting system for its robust invoicing features.
+You can easily create, customize, and send invoices, and set up online payments and recurring billing.
+The online payments are processed via the FreshBooks payment module, which works with all major credit cards and Apple Pay at a rate of 2.9% + $0.30 per transaction.

 In 2024, FreshBooks introduced several enhancements, including a partnership with Gusto for FreshBooks Payroll.
-This allows U.S. businesses to handle payroll, tax filings, and labor compliance within the platform.
-Additionally, FreshBooks integrates with over 100 third-party apps, though point-of-sale integration options are limited.
+This partnership allows U.S. businesses to handle payroll, tax filings, and labor compliance within the platform.
+Additionally, FreshBooks integrates with over 100 third-party apps, though its integration with point-of-sale options is limited.

 Pricing starts at $19 per month for five billable clients.
-While this might be an attractive entry point for many, our free trial of FreshBooks revealed limited inventory management and report customizations.
-We also wish there was an option for bulk invoicing.
+While this might be an attractive entry point for many, the platform has limitations, including limited inventory management and report customizations.
+We also wish there was an option for bulk invoicing for businesses that handle high volumes of invoices.

 Best Overall: